Can you teach a toddler how to read?

 With us, I taught the little one sight words first this time before we started blending three-letter words and moving on to four-letter ones.
 Then we went on to Peter and Jane and started off with 1a and 1b and then 2a and 2b.
 I can safely say that after that my kid found reading a chore when he did it with me and somehow magically loved reading with his father.
 Not that I was complaining.
 Look, I do give credit where it’s due.
 Sometimes.

-So I have already covered how I introduced the magical world of books and helped my firstborn take the first step into reading, and I followed the exact same steps for my younger one.
+So I have already covered how I introduced the magical world of books and helped my firstborn take that daunting first step into the world of knowing how to read in the link I have shared above, and I followed the same steps for my younger one.
 You have to remember though that all children are different.
 My kids were ready and they showed us signs that led us to think we were not doing them justice by not helping them learn.
 If yours aren’t, then don’t force them.
 You can however encourage them.
 If it’s sight words you are starting with, start with maybe two words.
 Help him or her practice till they achieve perfection and cheer them on every time.

 How did I know my children were ready?
 They told us!
 My younger one was even more eager because he wanted to get to the reading level that his brother was at!
 Every time we went to the bookstore to get Zaviar a book, we would get one for Azlaan too so he wouldn’t feel left out.